From Sutherland to Spurs: Australian keeper Tom Glover reflects on remarkable rise after Tottenham exit | Goal.com

 Now, a drastically taller Australian has a story of his own - a tale of guts, self-confidence and continual drive.
 That imposing young man is Sutherland’s own Tom Glover.

-Glover - Australia’s U23 starting goalkeeper - left his humble abode in Bangor, New South Wales as a 1-year-old, joining Tottenham Hotspur’s fabled academy.
+Glover - Australia’s U23 starting goalkeeper - left his humble abode in Bangor, New South Wales to join Tottenham Hotspur’s fabled academy.

 Their academy is prestigious both in name and nature with the likes of Harry Kane, David Beckham and Peter Crouch all gracing the pitches at Hotspur Way.